aboutcode-org/vulnerablecode/aboutcode/federated/README.rst

 3. **Data Repository**: A DataCluster contains of one or more Git Data Repository, each storing datafiles of the cluster data kind and a one PURL type, spreading the datafiles in multiple Data Directories.
 The name is data-kind +PURL- type+hashid.
-A Repository is similar to a shard or tablespace in a traditionale database.
+A Repository is similar to a shard or tablespace in a traditional database.

 4. **Data Directory**: In a Repository, a Data Directory contains the datafiles for